 Can Human Sweat Really Smell Like Weed?

-Eating garlic and onions, as well as drinking alcohol are well-known offenders that can temporarily change body odor.
-It seems like our sweat reflects the things we eat and drink, so it’s normal to ask the same question about weed.
+Eating garlic and onions, as well as drinking alcohol are well-known offenders that can temporarily change the way our sweat smells.
+It seems like our it reflects the things we eat and drink, so it’s normal to ask the same question about weed.

 We know smoking weed gives you the munchies and cottonmouth, but does it really give you a “weed BO?”
 Probably.
 Let us elaborate.